We Push Back the Frontiers of Physics with

 Physics and Cosmology

-MQ is not an exercise in mathematical aerobics or fuzzy metaphysics, but a practical model delivering physically significant and verifiable descriptions of today's most pernicious cosmological puzzles:
+MQ is not an exercise in mathematical aerobics or fuzzy metaphysics, but a classical model delivering physically significant and verifiable descriptions of today's most pernicious cosmological puzzles: